TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 ## 👍

-**Rule of the thumb**: If we use an `abstract` class with couple services, and we need to add one more service to its children, we use `@required`.
+**Rule of thumb**: If we use an `abstract` class with a couple of services, and we need to add one more service to its children, we use `@required`.

 <br>

-## 3. Make autowire method single and unique
+## 3. Make the autowire method single and unique

 Avoid using multiple `@required` methods in a single class: